 Run your application covering letter past 10 of your friends.
-Iterate your resume at least 15 times.
+Iterate your resume at least 15 times (Management consulting resume tips for McKinsey, Deloitte, BCG, Bain).
 No matter how crisp you make it, the 15th version will always have something new to say.

 The story of your life, the pitch, the networking is worth zilch if you don’t execute well.
 Play devil’s advocate and prepare a list of possible queries on your application.

 A typical MBA interview takes place in two parts.
 A behavioral round to know more about you as a person, followed by a technical round that tests your content knowledge.